sardana-org/sardana-followup/20190411/MINUTES.md

 		- script provided to reproduce the problem
 		- attributes are being read asynchronically
 		- logger consumes large amounts of memory
-		- no memeory problems on Tango 7
+		- no memory problems on Tango 7
 		- hard to reproduce on Tango 9 (4 days with no problem)
 		- depends on PyTango version
 	- problems with prescan snapshot ([#1080](https://github.com/sardana-org/sardana/issues/1080))